GunnarKarlsson/PythonStockCrawler/README.md

-# Hong Kong Stock Financial Ratio Crawler
+# Hong Kong Stock Valuation Ratio Crawler

-A tool to gather financial ratios for companies listed on the Hong Kong Stock Exchange in a csv file, and query the data
+A tool to gather valuatiom ratios for companies listed on the Hong Kong Stock Exchange in a csv file, and query the data

 ## Crawler